ixihl/suiseiseki/README.md

 - `KEYDB_PORT` - The KeyDB port number, set to a non-standard number by default (7089) because it didn't conflict with Windows' default port blocking.
 - `KEYDB_PASSWD` - The KeyDB password, by default null.
 Probably don't need this if you're containerized.
 - `KEYDB_EXPIRE_TIME` - Each ID that KeyDB stores is set to expire after this amount of time in seconds.
 The default is 4838400 seconds, or approximately 2 months.
+- `DISCORD_PING_ROLE` - The Discord Role ID that'll be pinged in the message.
+Can be found by setting discord into Developer mode, right clicking on a user's role, and selecting "Copy Role ID".
+- `DISCORD_PING_ON_REPOST` - Ping the discord role on reposts. `true` if you want it on, `false` or nothing if you want it off.

 ## Notes
 - Currently the bot is *only* made to post update from *one* account's bluesky page to *one* webhook that takes *discords* rich embed formatting only.
 Maybe that'll change in the future, maybe not.